zero-one-group/geni/README.md

 ## Mentions

-Some code was taken from:
+Some parts of the project have been taken from or inspired by:

 * [finagle-clojure](https://github.com/finagle/finagle-clojure) for Scala interop functions.
 * [LispCast](https://lispcast.com/) for [exponential backoff](https://lispcast.com/exponential-backoff/).